fdphd15/analyze-document-word-patterns/README.md

 visualized in the form of an image.
 The x-axis identifies the length of each word (for example, "word" has four letters so a length of four, etc.), so each horizontal row of the image shows the distribution of word lengths for a given book.
-The y-axis denotes the language that each book was written in, with the numbers denoting the id# of the first book written in each language.
+The y-axis identifies each book in the data set by their id number, which have been sorted by language.
+For example, the id number 1 corresponds to the first book written in English, the id number 8 denotes the first book written in French, etc.

 The most prominent characteristic of the word length distributions is their strong dependence on language, each language tightly clusters around its own